Why Volume Data Visualization Matters

-There are four main ways to visualize the volumetric dataset.
-Below we are going to discuss the advantages and disadvantages of the technologies.
+In this section, we will look at the four main ways to visualize the volumetric dataset.
+Next, we will discuss the advantages and disadvantages of the technologies.

 Emulation of Other Technologies

-Visualization of 3D object as a 2D image is called 3D rendering.
-The most common way of the 3D rendering is based on photo-realistic visualization of surfaces which are represented by polygonal meshes.
-The technology is utilized so widely that modern graphic card’s architecture is designed to accelerate the operation.
+Visualization of a 3D object as a 2D image is called 3D rendering.
+The most common way of 3D rendering is based on photo-realistic visualization of surfaces which are represented by polygonal meshes.
+Notably, the technology is utilized so widely that modern graphic card architecture is designed to accelerate the operation.

 Indirect Volume Rendering

-The main disadvantages of the approach are caused by the first step of visualization process.
-Firstly, conversion of the volume dataset to the polygonal mesh surface leads to the loss of the data from inside the surface area.
-In addition, the isosurface extraction algorithm can require complex calculations, so preprocessing can take noticeable amount of time, that is why usually it is impossible to interactively change the threshold of the surface extraction.
+- Secondly, the isosurface extraction algorithm can require complex calculations, so preprocessing can take a noticeable amount of time, that’s why usually it is impossible to interactively change the threshold of the surface extraction.

 Direct Volume Rendering

-Worth to mention that it is practically the most powerful way to visualize volume data.
-The visualization has all the advantages of polygonal mesh models, and can be easily combined with them on the same scene.
+Further, it is practically the most powerful way to visualize volume data.
+The visualization has all the advantages of polygonal mesh models.
+Therefore, it can be easily combined with them on the same scene.
 In addition, it is possible to cut a part of the model for an investigation of structures hidden by the object surface.

-There are several different technological implementations of Direct Volume Rendering.
-The most common of them use the tools created for a GPU acceleration of polygonal mesh models rendering in their own way.
-Texture-based Volume and Volume Ray Casting are presently the most successful approaches of direct volume rendering.
+Importantly, there are several different technological implementations of Direct Volume Rendering.
+The most common ones use the tools created for a GPU acceleration of polygonal mesh models rendering in their own way.
+Above all, texture-based Volume and Volume Ray Casting are presently the most successful approaches of direct volume rendering.

-Texture-based Volume Rendering technic uses a set of planes to construct the object.
+Moreover, texture-based Volume Rendering technic uses a set of planes to construct the object.
 The dataset is projected to the planes as textures.
 The final picture is combined by alpha blending of the planes.
 Volume Ray Casting approach uses cube as a placeholder for the volume model.
-The model itself is projected to the sides of the cube by the Ray Casting algorithm which uses rays to accumulate the data and combine it with the specific equation called Ray Function.
+The model itself is projected to the sides of the cube by the Ray Casting algorithm, which uses rays to accumulate the data and combine it with the specific equation called Ray Function.

-Ray Function is truly fascinating feature of Volume Ray Casting.
-It allows to define how rays perform sampling of the dataset and calculation of the pixel color.
+Ray Function is a truly fascinating feature of Volume Ray Casting.
+Therefore, it allows defining how rays perform sampling of the dataset and calculation of the pixel color.
 Different Ray Functions can extract different features out of the dataset.
 Let’s discuss three examples of Ray Function:

-Accumulation Function tries to collect and combine as much data as possible to give a viewer an opportunity to explore an internal structure of the object.
+1. The accumulation Function tries to collect and combine as much data as possible to give a viewer an opportunity to explore the internal structure of the object.
 The visualization produced by this technique looks like a semi-transparent gel.